BUCKER “JUNGMEISTER”€

 Key Takeaways:

-• The Jungmeister, introduced in 1935, gained an international reputation for its outstanding aerobatic capabilities and was widely used in competitions and by exhibition pilots.
+• The Jungmeister, introduced in 1935, quickly established an international reputation for its exceptional aerobatic capabilities and was widely used in world competitions and by exhibition pilots.

 See a mistake?
 Contact us.